 OnSite Global Consulting (OnSite) is a second-year MBA elective course, operated through TuckGO, that offers professional quality consulting services to a host of worldwide clients and an extraordinary experiential learning opportunity for students.
 OnSite provides an entry point into real-time industry experience while serving organizations and nonprofits that do not have sufficient resources to address important initiatives.

 Global Insight Expeditions (GIXs) encourage students and faculty to engage in coursework and experiential learning around the globe.
 Each GIX begins with classroom sessions on Tuck’s campus.
 Students then spend March break traveling with a faculty member in a country outside the U.S. During travel, students interact with corporations, entrepreneurial ventures, nonprofits, governments, and local people from different walks of life.
 After the travel period, students complete a course project.

-In March 2018, 24 Tuck students participated in “Entrepreneurship and Venture Capital in China” exploring the venture capital industry in the world’s second largest economy.
-During this GIX, students met with both venture capitalists operating in China and companies funded by venture capitalists.
+In March 2019, 25 Tuck students participated in “Entrepreneurship and Venture Capital in China” exploring the venture capital industry in the world’s second largest economy.
+During this GIX, students meet with both venture capitalists operating in China and companies funded by venture capitalists.